Bombe/rhynodge/README.md

 Its concept is quite similar to websites like ifttt (“if this then that”): you evaluate an input condition (e. g. data from a website, Facebook or Twitter posts, incoming emails, existence of a file), and if it evaluates to “yes” you execute a certain action.

+## Configuration

+Rhynodge’s configuration uses JSON files (I tried using XML first but apparently polymorphic deserialization is something that is not easily done with XML parsers).
+The format of a ``Chain`` configuration is pretty straight-forward and can be seen in the example configuration files.

 ## Internal Concepts

 The core of Rhynodge comprises ``Reaction``s which in turn consist of ``Query``s, ``Filter``s, ``Trigger``s, and ``Action``s.